 Digital marketing platforms are changing.
 Your digital marketing strategies should, too.

-Kicking off 2020, our teams are all busy fine-tuning our marketing campaigns for the upcoming year!
-2019 was a rollercoaster ride, and many social media giants made significant changes to their platforms.
-While social media marketing will remain a major player in 2020, you may need to tweak your plan to adjust to these changes.
+Kicking off this year, our teams are all busy fine-tuning our marketing campaigns for the upcoming year!
+2022 was a rollercoaster ride, and many social media giants made significant changes to their platforms.
+While social media marketing will remain a major player in 2023, you may need to tweak your plan to adjust to these changes.

-Here are three key digital marketing tactics to take advantage of in 2020:
+Here are three key digital marketing tactics to take advantage:

 - Encouraging immediate purchases on social media platforms